NanoNewt/Group-Project-Team-014-06/ReadMe.md

 PostgreSQL -- Database (backend).
 Stored all of the data including user information, book information, class notes information, and annotation information.

-## Prerequisites to Run Application
+## Prerequisites to Run Application:

 This app requires you to have docker installed (assumes you are using a Linux terminal):